| Type: | Package |

 The mutable methods change the instance.

-enqueue(..., collapse=NULL)
+enqueue(..., collapse=NULL)-

 The

-into the queue (to the right or rear).Note that you can input multiple elements.
+enqueuemethod enqueues the elements in...andcollapseinto the queue (to the right or rear).Note that you can input multiple elements.

 The

-method dequeues (returns and removes) one element (the leftmost or front) fron the queue.
-It returnsNULL
+dequeuemethod dequeues (returns and removes) one element (the leftmost or front) fron the queue.
+It returnsNULLif the queue is empty.

 Author(s)